 WHY: If your business isn’t on Pinterest, you might be missing out big time!
 Pinterest returns the highest engagement with the most passionate audience.
 What does this mean?
-It can easily become your websites #1 traffic referrer! 🤭
+It can easily become your website’s #1 traffic referrer! 🤭

-CTA: If you are already nailing it on Pinterest, double tap to let me know!
+CTA: If you are already nailing it on Pinterest, double-tap to let me know!

 CTA: Have a question about getting started with Pinterest?
 Fire away!

 Whether you are doing this with Instagram or Instagram Stories, you’ll only have a few seconds to get your point across.
-So always lead with your hook, pack with your why, and end with your call-to-action.
-Get their attention, let them know the benefits and seal the deal with the call to action when you write Instagram captions.
+So always lead with your hook, pack with your why, and end with your call to action.
+Get their attention, let them know the benefits, and seal the deal with the call to action when you write Instagram captions.

-#2: Write Like You Talk
+#2: Write As You Talk